AlanRCosta/trainees-prontmed-2022/README.md

 ## Bonus

-- Host the website on the service of your choice;
+- Host the website on the service of your choice (Github Pages, Heroku);
 - Create a search field to filter the commits by the term inserted into the field;
 - Show us your work through your commit history;
 - Custom Hooks;